 This is the current state of confusion in our politics that we need to address.
-Democracy as a social concept helps to liberate societies in political interactions, giving democratic rights and freedoms such as right to vote, right to engage in political activities, freedom of speech and conscience, freedom of association etc. This enhances robust political dialogues that birth radical social transformation, at the same time it causes ideological divisions due to different opinions between individuals.
+Democracy as a social concept helps to liberate societies in political interactions, giving democratic rights and freedoms such as rights to vote, rights to engage in political activities, freedom of speech and conscience, freedom of association, etc. This enhances robust political dialogues that birth radical social transformation but at the same time it causes ideological divisions due to different opinions between individuals.

-Prof. Keping went on to demonstrate the concept of harmony with a soup and music allegory, by concluding that … a delicious soup cannot be made with a single ingredient, and fine music cannot be played on a single note; which means a soup made from variety of ingredients is tastier because of its organic mixture of flavors, and the same can be correct for the music due to the integrated melody of different sounds.
+Prof. Keping went on to demonstrate the concept of harmony with a soup and music allegory; he concludes that – a delicious soup cannot be made with a single ingredient, and a fine music cannot be played on a single note; which means a soup made from variety of ingredients is tastier because of its organic mixture of flavors; the same can be correct for the music due to the integrated melody of different sounds.

 This argument is based on the premise that the more the different elements are united, the bigger the achievement is made which is mutually creative.